 Raghav Chadha demands Copyright Act amendment to protect digital content creators

+Raising the issue during Zero Hour in Rajya Sabha, the AAP MP from Punjab said millions of Indians have become digital content creators.

-New Delhi, Aam Aadmi Party leader Raghav Chadha on Thursday sought key amendments to the Copyright Act of 1957 to safeguard the interests of digital content creators, saying their livelihoods should be determined by law and not by "arbitrary algorithms".
+Aam Aadmi Party (AAP) leader Raghav Chadha on Thursday sought key amendments to the Copyright Act of 1957 to safeguard the interests of digital content creators, saying their livelihoods should be determined by law and not by "arbitrary algorithms".

-Raising the issue during Zero Hour in Rajya Sabha, the A MP from Punjab said millions of Indians have become digital content creators, functioning as educators, reviewers, satirists, entertainers, musicians and influencers.
+Raising the issue during Zero Hour in Rajya Sabha, the AAP MP from Punjab said millions of Indians have become digital content creators, functioning as educators, reviewers, satirists, entertainers, musicians and influencers.

 "Whether it is their YouTube channel or Instagram page, it is not a source of entertainment for them.
 In fact, it is their source of income, their asset.
 It is the fruit of their hard work," Chadha said.